Brunswick Modern Slavery Statement

 Measurement of Success

 Brunswick believes the success of our anti-forced labor program depends on continuous improvement.
 There is no end-point where we can stop our efforts to identify and mitigate risks.
-To that end, we believe that we have made material improvements to our expectations with suppliers through our updated supplier code of conduct, improved the awareness of our own employees through training and discussions, and increased expectations on ourselves through our updated Human Rights policy.
+To that end, we continue to make material improvements to our expectations with suppliers through our supply agreements and terms and conditions; communication with suppliers; improved the awareness of our own employees through training and discussions; and continued review of our own internal policies and expectations.

 Approval